User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 For instance, engagement analytics can tell how many product clicks happened per time, but session recordings make you see the reason for the clicks.

-By watching those recordings and behavior flow reports, you can quickly identify rage clicks vs. normal clicks.
+By watching those recordings and combining them with behavior reports, you can quickly identify rage clicks vs. normal clicks.

 The data will enable you to quickly know when there’s a bug or point of friction that needs urgent attention.